qmk/qmk_firmware/docs/feature_repeat_key.md

 ```

 Alternate Repeat can be configured more generally to perform an action that
 "complements" the last key.
-Alternate Repeat not limited to reverse repeating,
+Alternate Repeat is not limited to reverse
-and it need not be symmetric.
-You can use it to eliminate the worst same-finger
+repeating, and it need not be symmetric.
+You can use it to eliminate the worst
-bigrams in your layout.
-The following addresses the top 5 same-finger bigrams in
+same-finger bigrams in your layout.
+The following addresses the top 5
-QWERTY, so that for instance "`ed`" may be typed as <kbd>E</kbd>, <kbd>Alt
+same-finger bigrams in QWERTY, so that for instance "`ed`" may be typed as
-Repeat</kbd>.
+<kbd>E</kbd>, <kbd>Alt Repeat</kbd>.

 ```c
 uint16_t get_alt_repeat_key_keycode_user(uint16_t keycode, uint8_t mods) {